sweattep/modern_quotes/README.md

 >When the other guy does something that you do, do it their way.
 That's how you build.

+>This was something I knew I would never get bored with, because how can I get bored?
+I would always be learning, and I would never, ever master it.
+That was part of the appeal

 >There is a high likelihood that you are going to build something that is rarely or never used

 >Who's torturing the kids with the proverbial pop quiz?